Florida: Recognition of same-sex relationships,

 "We are proud to see so many of Florida’s largest employers taking a stand to encourage the legislature to pass the Competitive Workforce Act.
 Increasingly we hear from companies that are contemplating relocation or expansion, and they want reassurance that their diverse work force will be able to live in a state where they and their families will be treated fairly.
 The corporate culture understands that top talent looks not only at a company’s internal policies, but also at the community they will call home."
 9

-2014-JAN-21: Six same-sex couples launch lawsuit in state court seeking marriage equality:
+2014-JAN-21: Six same-sex couples launch lawsuit Pareto v.
+Rubin in state court seeking marriage equality:

-The couples applied for marriage licenses at the Miami-Dade County Clerk's office and were politely refused.
+Six couples from the Miami area and a lawyer converged on the Miami-Dade County Clerk's office.
+They applied for marriage licenses, and were politely refused.
 Attorney Elizabeth F. Schwartz said:

 The plaintiffs allege that:

-"Florida’s categorical exclusion of all same-sex couples from marriage deny same-sex couples, including the plaintiff couples, and their families the fundamental rights, dignity, and equality guaranteed to all persons by the United States Constitution."
+"Florida’s categorical exclusion of all same-sex couples from marriage deny same-sex couples, including the plaintiff couples, and their families the fundamental rights, dignity, and equality guaranteed to all persons by the [due process and equal protection clauses in the 14th Amendment to the] United States Constitution."
 2

 "Florida is our home, it is where we are raising our child, and where we want to get married.
 Karla and I wish for our family the same things that other families want.
 We want to build our lives together, provide a safe and caring home for our child, and share in the responsibilities and protections of marriage."
 3